dwhiffing/fury/content/aar/bf/bf1/bf1_aj/body.md

 helicopter on station overhead, some bomb and rocket equipped fighters loitering in readiness, and more on hot pad alert, just waiting for the call.
 Itchy fingers rest on triggers.
 What will those sneaky commies do?
-Turn back, that's what\!
+Turn back, that's what!
 The innocent Emden decides a war zone is a bad place to be, and placidly turns about and sails back towards the Atlantic.
 The bemused pilots watch for a while, before being ordered home, shaking their heads about paranoia in the upper ranks.
 The